-General Election 2020 should not change the economic outlook in any meaningful way, but a period of intense political uncertainty following the election would not be helpful for consumer and business confidence.
+General Election 2020 should not change the economic outlook in any meaningful way.
+However, a period of intense political uncertainty following the election would not be helpful for consumer and business confidence.

 The key challenges on the domestic agenda will be the uncertainty surrounding the global economy; Brexit; the housing situation; and the pressure to increase expenditure on public services.
-An added risk is the reversion to ‘auction politics’ over recent weeks and we can only hope that whoever is in power, will not lose the run of themselves.
-Ireland still has a high level of debt and fiscal prudence should ideally remain the name of the game regardless of who is in power.
+An added risk is the reversion to ‘auction politics’ over recent weeks.
+We can only hope that whoever is in power, will not lose the run of themselves.
+Ireland still has a high level of debt to deal with.
+Fiscal prudence should ideally remain the name of the game regardless of who is in power.
 Failure to form a stable government would not be good and could threaten an otherwise positive outlook.